Economic impact of the COVID-19 pandemic in Malaysia: Panic buying and essential item shortages

-The increase in cases and public awareness on the threat posed by the virus has exacerbated panic buying of surgical masks and hand sanitisers which were selling like hot cakes within a short period.
-Malaysian cities, such as Johor Bahru and Kota Kinabalu, have reported shortages on surgical masks, while a cleaning company in Shah Alam reported a higher demand for hand sanitisers due to the outbreak.
+The rise of cases and public awareness of the virus's threat has intensified panic buying of surgical masks and hand sanitizers, which were already selling like hotcakes in a short period of time.
+Malaysian cities, such as Johor Bahru and Kota Kinabalu, have reported shortages of surgical masks, while a cleaning company in Shah Alam reported a higher demand for hand sanitisers due to the outbreak.

-There were reports that some pharmacies and traders have been selling masks with higher prices than the controlled price set by the Domestic Trade and Consumer Affairs Ministry of Malaysia which can lead to fines of up to RM10,000 (US$2,387).
-This also includes reports of some people being scammed by unscrupulous individuals taking advantage of the pandemic situation, with a further total of 501 fraud cases involving losses amounting to RM3.5 million reported throughout the MCO period resulting to the arrests of 37 scammers.
+There were reports that some pharmacies and traders have been selling masks at higher prices than the controlled price set by the Domestic Trade and Consumer Affairs Ministry of Malaysia which can lead to fines of up to RM10,000 (US$2,387).
+This also includes reports of some people being scammed by unscrupulous individuals taking advantage of the pandemic situation, with a further total of 501 fraud cases involving losses amounting to RM3.5 million reported throughout the MCO period resulting in the arrests of 37 scammers.
 Despite the increasing shortages of masks in the country with both pharmacies and suppliers struggling to meet the increasing demands, the federal government has assured the supply of masks to be replenished with a total of 10 million masks to enter Malaysian markets in the nearest time.

-With the rapid spread of the virus infections into several more states such as Penang and Sabah in the country, panic buying has seen an increase nationwide with people began to packing excessive essential items.
-This causing some of the major supermarket operators in the country to continuously assured the public that there is adequate supply of essentials and urging most people to not engage in panic buying despite the recently announced move by the federal government to impose movement control within the country.
+With the rapid spread of the virus infections into several more states such as Penang and Sabah in the country, panic buying has seen an increase nationwide with people beginning to pack excessive essential items.
+This caused some of the major supermarket operators in the country to continuously assure the public that there is an adequate supply of essentials and urging most people to not engage in panic buying despite the recently announced move by the federal government to impose movement control within the country.

-The federal government also considered banning face masks exports as a result of the increasing mask shortages, with the Domestic Trade and Consumer Affairs Ministry raising concerns about the increasing shortage of surgical masks and hand sanitisers to the Malaysian Cabinet.
-On 18 March, the enforcement to ban face masks export was gazetted under the Control of Supplies (Prohibition on Export) – (Amendment) Regulations 2020 covering four type of face masks.
+The federal government also considered banning face mask exports as a result of the increasing mask shortages, with the Domestic Trade and Consumer Affairs Ministry raising concerns about the increasing shortage of surgical masks and hand sanitisers in the Malaysian Cabinet.
+On 18 March, the enforcement to ban face mask export was gazetted under the Control of Supplies (Prohibition on Export) – (Amendment) Regulations 2020 covering four types of face masks.

-Apart from enacting law banning face masks exports to meet the struggling domestic public demands, the federal government announced that it will import 10 million face masks from China by stages to increase nationwide supply and assisting the frontliners with the importation of face masks from other countries also being allowed.
+Apart from enacting a law banning face mask exports to meet the struggling domestic public demands, the federal government announced that it will import 10 million face masks from China by stages to increase nationwide supply and assist the frontliners with the importation of face masks from other countries also being allowed.
 A further total of 24.62 million face masks to be distributed among Malaysians nationwide has been announced by the federal government on 8 April.